“Dutch Proverbs” by Pieter Bruegel the Elder

-Many more proverbs and idioms have faded from use, which makes the understanding of each of the stories in the painting harder.
+Many more proverbs and idioms have faded from use, which makes the understanding of each of the stories in this painting harder.

-This painting is exhibited in the Gemäldegalerie, Berlin, fortunately, the artist’s son, Pieter Brueghel, the Younger, specialised in making copies of his father’s work and painted at least 16 copies of Netherlandish Proverbs, which can be found in other art museums.
+This painting is exhibited in the Gemäldegalerie, Berlin.
+However, the artist’s son, Pieter Brueghel, the Younger, specialized in making copies of his father’s work and he painted at least 16 copies of this original painting, which can be found in other art museums.
 Not all versions of the painting, by father or son, show the same proverbs and they also differ in other minor details.

 Proverbs and Idioms featured in the painting: “Netherlandish Proverbs.”